lucky-sideburn/sfcomet/README.md

-# Safecomet - Ransomware fencing and remediation system
+# Sfcomet - Ransomware fencing system

 ## Description

-Safecomet release hidden file sentinels across system.
-If any of them changes, starts fencing procedure.
+Sfcomet deploy file sentinels across systems.
+If any of them changes, start custom fencing mechanism.

 ![Alt text](./logos/logo.png)

 ## Agent

-Comet Anget is written in Golang Below the most important things that agent does.
+Sfcomet agent is written in Golang.
+Below the most important things that agent does.

-* Reads from Vault the association between nodes and path to be observed.
+* Reads the association between nodes and path to be observed from Hashicorp Vault.
-* If the path must be created, it creates a file with random content and store checksum in Vault.
-* If the path already exists into the target system, the path is only put under observation.
-* For each path the agent makes a check between the checksum stored in Vault and the checksum read in-place.
-* If the checksum mimatch, the agent starts the fencing procedure.
-The speed of this operation is very important.
-The agent send to Vault that a fencing procedure has been started.
-The speed in this phase is very important, the timeout to Vault it will be very short.
-It is better start fencing quickly instead of wait too muuch time.
+* Checks if the checksum of the deployed files match with the one stored on Hashicorp Vault.
+* The agent starts the fencing mechanism defined on Hashicorp Vault if checksums mismatch.
 ## OORT Panel

 The oort panel is composed by multiple tool: Grafana, Prometheus and Hashicorp Vault